antimatterhorn/nidhoggr/docs/source/getting_started.rst

 .. image:: example.gif

 Simply close the animation window to quit Nidhoggr.
 At this point, I encourage you to increase the total number of nodes and set their initial conditions with a loop over numNodes.
-Try giving each node slightly different initial conditions and see how the animation changes!
+Try giving each node slightly different initial conditions (and positions since they are kinetic and so will collide with one another) and see how the animation changes!